 We hear the term IRPA more and more, and it’s becoming a very hot topic.
 But what is it exactly and how can it help you enlighten your daily to-do list?

-What is IRPA?
+What is Intelligent RPA?

-Well to put it simply IRPA stands for Intelligent Robotic Process Automation, it essentially means robots that help automate repetitive tasks.
+Well to put it simply IRPA stands for Intelligent Robotic Process Automation, it essentially means that robots help automate repetitive tasks.
 These robots replicate exactly what humans are doing and they do it at a much faster pace because they remember the exact steps they need to perform to complete a task.
 The other reason they are much faster than us is that they can do multiple tasks at once, let’s imagine we are trying to find a matching field from 2 tables: a human would have to check each field one by one, but the bot checks all the fields in one go.

 When talking about IRPA the idea of robots replacing humans always comes to mind, what is important to remember is that the main goal of this solution is not to get rid of employees but allow us to focus on jobs that demand more attention and let the robot handle the simple stuff.
+A good example can be found at a Customer Service department, where employees traditionally need to look up information and check different systems to help a customer, keeping them waiting on the phone for several minutes, causing errors and frustrations and so on.
+With an Intelligent RPA solution, we can increase customer satisfaction by optimizing and speeding up processes, reducing errors and let employees focus on building a loyal relationship.

 Why should you use IRPA?